 Outside the Bathhouse Row National Historic Landmark District, the park is primarily forested hills and valleys covered with a mix of oak, pine and hickory intermixed with multiple other species of evergreen and deciduous shrubs and trees.
 The spring display of blooming trees and wildflowers is especially beautiful.
 Because of the many species of deciduous trees and shrubs, the fall colors are also vivid and beautiful.

 The park and the Gulpha Gorge Campground are open year round.
 The Visitor Center is open 9 am to 5 pm daily except New Year's Day, Thanksgiving Day and Christmas Day.
 Sometimes there are extended hours in the summer, depending on the level of funding available...

 There is no entrance fee to the park.
 Primitive campsites (no hookups) run $10 per night with a stay limit of 14 days.
 Full hookups (30 & 50 amp electric, water and sewer) run $24 per night, 14 day stay limit.
 Possession of a Golden Age Senior or Golden Access Interagency Access Pass cuts those fees in half.
+Fees are subject to change.
 The campground accepts no reservations.